jexuswebserver/vscode-iis/README.md

 ## Features

 * Detect and launch Jexus Manager to enable the opened project on IIS/IIS Express web server.
-* Multiple folders/workspace is fully supported.
+* Multiple-folder workspace is fully supported.
-* Full access to most IIS/IIS Express configuration options.
+* Access to most IIS/IIS Express configuration options.
 * ASP.NET/ASP.NET Core/Blazor projects are fully supported.
 * PHP support can be enabled manually.
-* Node.js, Python, Ruby, and Go support can be enabled by adding HttpPlatformHandler to IIS Express.
+* Node.js, Java, Python, Ruby, and Go support can be enabled by [adding HttpPlatformHandler to IIS Express](https://github.com/lextm/iisexpress-httpplatformhandler).
 * CORS support can be enabled by [adding IIS CORS module to IIS Express](https://github.com/lextm/iisexpress-cors).

-To learn more about Jexus Manager, you can visit [its documentation site](https://docs.jexusmanager.com/index.html).
+To learn more about Jexus Manager, you can visit [its documentation site](https://docs.jexusmanager.com/).

 ![VS Code](images/vscode-iis.gif)